 Sleep and Naps

-Good sleep health is important for individuals to best achieve their personal, family, and professional goals.
+Good sleep health is important for our health and wellness.
+Sleep is essential for the body and mind to recharge, it is the time when our body systems reset and recover.
+Young adults need around 7 to 9 hours of sleep each night.
+Not getting enough sleep can cause attention lapses, reduced cognition, delayed reactions, and mood shifts.
+Lack of sleep has also been linked to an increased risk for chronic diseases and poorer mental health.
 Sleep is a vital part of well-being, but how do we know if we are getting enough sleep and how do we increase sleep?
 If you spend more than 30 minutes trying to fall asleep or feel fatigued all day, it might be time to assess your sleep.
 Options to improve your sleep include:

 - Exercise regularly throughout the week